yun-ni-2024/online-music-editor/README.md

 ## Installation and Usage

-You can simply visit the website with URL `http://119.45.17.160:2333/login`, or if you want to deploy the service in your computer, you can follow these steps.
+If you want to deploy the service in your computer, you can follow these steps.

 1. **Install dependencies**: